dailydotdev/daily/README.md

 ## 🗂 Tech Stack

-Below is a list of technologies we use at Daily.
+Below is a list of technologies we use at daily.dev.

 *  🎨 **Frontend:** Vue.js
 * 🌳 **Services:** Node.js & Golang